Non-Academic Careers

 Public Service jobs are an excellent way to advance your career, pursue stability, and maintain a work-life balance.
 These jobs give you the opportunity to serve in communities to make a real difference in peoples' lives.
 Public service jobs are available at all levels of government with those from all academic and professional backgrounds.
 If you would like to work for the federal government, the best place to start is USAjobs.
 This website hosts a complete repository of all federal jobs throughout the country.
 You can search for a job in your desired location or one that best suits your skill set.
 Other aggregator websites include PublicServiceCareers and GovernmentJobs, which host public service jobs from all levels of government throughout the country.

 If you already know which agencies hire students with your skill set and degrees, we advise that you subscribe to their job alerts.
 For example, if you are a student in the Economics department who is interested in working for the US Treasury or the Federal Reserve Bank, subscribe to their individual mailing lists.
 It would also be advisable to consider interning for one of these institutions before you apply.
-Internships within the federal government not only give you an idea of the day-to-day endeavors of your preferred agency, but it also establishes a track record of commitment to public service and a better understanding of the hiring process.
+Internships within the federal government not only give you an idea of the day-to-day endeavors of your preferred agency, but they also establish a track record of commitment to public service and a better understanding of the hiring process.

 Careers in the non-profit sector provide great venues for those looking to make an impact in others’ lives, communities, and policies.
 Non-profit jobs can be found on national aggregator sites including: